Resources / Professional Responsibility

 - Discuss the issue with your immediate supervisor/Manager.
 If you are uncomfortable or unable to have this discussion, your Local may assist you or have the discussion on your behalf.

-- Fill out a Professional Responsibility Concern Form (PRCF) as soon as possible, provide as much detail as possible about the incident or issue including recommendations to resolve the issue, and do not use the names of patients/residents/clients on the form.
+- Fill out a Professional Responsibility Concern Form (PRCF) via UNA's website as soon as possible.
+Provide as much detail as possible about the incident or issue including recommendations to resolve the issue, and do not use the names of patients/residents/clients on the form

-- Electronic PRCF: enter your Manager’s email address to ensure they get a copy.
+- Enter your Manager’s email address to ensure they get a copy.
+A copy will automatically be emailed to your Local.

 - If the PRC remains unresolved after discussing it with your Manager, the PRCF will be discussed at the joint UNA/Employer Professional Responsibility Concern Committee (PRCC) for your site/workplace.